richmondp/prichmond-qantas-hotels-test/README.md

 # Qantas Hotels Test
+This repository contains a simple react app to display a list of hotels from a [sample data source](./src/pages/search-results/search-result-data.json)

-Further details on the requirements can be found [here](./instructions.md).
+Detailed app requirements can be found [here](./instructions.md).
+Any assumption made, question or comment raised during development has been added to the list below.

 ## Pre-requisites